Growing Gifted Children: Friday Thoughts

 Let us model healthy risk-taking and self-care.

-While we care for our children with our love and attention, it is desirable – even though tricky- if we also attend to our own needs as emerging adults.
+While we care for our children with our love and attention, it is desirable – even though it is tricky -- that we also attend to our own needs as emerging adults.

 Even when there are competing demands and limited resources.